hgati/Leytech_DeleteOrders/README.md

 ### Features

-- Adds a new "Delete" option to the actions drop-down in the admin order grid
+- Adds a new "Delete" option to the actions drop-down in the admin order grid.
-- Only admin users with the correct permission can see the action or delete orders
+- Only admin users with the correct permission can see the action or delete orders.
-- Extension can be quickly and easily enabled/disabled from the admin area
+- Extension can be quickly and easily enabled/disabled from the admin area.
-- All invoices, credit memos and shipments associated with the selected orders are also deleted
+- All invoices, credit memos and shipments associated with the selected orders are also deleted.
-- Does not rewrites any core blocks or models
+- Does not rewrites any core blocks or models.
-- Ideal for cleaning up after test orders
+- Ideal for cleaning up after test orders.

 ### Compatibility